abdullahasif07/ATLAS/MY_README.md

 •	Difference in predicted entities.

-•	Getting 0 FPs and FNs on repeated attempts
+•	Getting 0 FPs and FNs on repeated attempts on my eval file but their eval showing some FPs.

 •	Syntax errors in multi hosting attacks and unclear file structure and their usage in paper_experiments folder.
 Not mentioned anything in readme.

 •	Python 2 syntax found in multi hosting files such as xrange, f.next() so had to replace with Python 3's.

+•	Code stuck for 1.5 hours after fixing graph generator in multi hosting.

 Others